vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/hepatology/hepatology-liver-transplantation.md

 # Liver Transplant (LT) Workup

-Lauren Evers Carlini
+Katelyn Backhaus

 ---

 ## Background

 - Model for End-stage Liver Disease (MELD-Na) score: initially developed to predict survival following TIPS placement, though is now used to objectively rank patients in terms of priority for liver transplant (LT)
-    - Factors in total bilirubin, creatinine, and INR.
-An updated version, the MELD-Na score, factors in the serum Na as well.
+    - Factors in total bilirubin, creatinine, INR, and Na.
     - Exception points given for complications like HCC and hepatopulmonary            syndrome (HPS), leading to score in mid to high 20’s even if biologic MELD       is low
+    - Highest score lasts for 7 days
 -   Listing a patient for LT is determined by a multidisciplinary transplant committee

-    -   Acute liver failure pts take precedence over decompensated cirrhosis pts for LT
+    -   Acute Acute liver failure pts take precedence over decompensated                 cirrhosis pts for LT

 |                                                                                                               |                                                                                                                                                                             |
 |---------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|